 In this week's Lottie Pattern hack, I will be showing you how to turn the solid front piece of the dress or shirt into one that buttons up.
 This is a pretty simple change, but one that can really change the look and feel of the garment.
 It also adds a practical element for breastfeeding ladies or if you wanted to wear your Lottie a little more fitted and required the ability to open the garment to get it on and off, instead of pulling it on over your head.

-First, a reminder on what my version looked like in yesterday's post!
-Above you can see my gingham version, made in a vintage housedress style.
+In my gingham version, I made it in a vintage housedress style.
 There are a lot of other ways to style a button-up version of the Lottie, so don't limit yourself to the look of my version.

 The key to changing the front from being cut on the fold to having a button placket is all about adding the right amount of fabric to the front so it overlaps correctly.
 The first pattern change is changing the marking on your pattern piece.
 X out the marking for "cut on the fold" and replace it with a grainline, parallel to the fold edge of the pattern piece.